xuancong84/OpenHomeKaraoke/README.md

 # OpenHomeKaraoke 【开源之家卡啦OK】 (The World's best open-source Home Karaoke system)

-This is the world's best open-source YouTube-based Home Karaoke system up to today (2024.4), originally named as OpenHomeKaraoke, forked from @vicwomg's repo (thanks) and thoroughly revamped and incorporated @tsurumeso's DNN-based (deep neural network) vocal splitter (thanks to https://github.com/tsurumeso/vocal-remover).
-OpenHomeKaraoke is a "KTV"-style Karaoke song search and queueing system.
-It connects to your TV either via an HDMI cable, or screen sharing, or using TV's web-browser (backend KTV player is screen-captured and streamed to HTTP), and shows a QR code for computers and smartphones to connect to a web interface.
+This is the world's best open-source YouTube-based Home Karaoke system up to today (2024.4), originally named as PiKaraoke, forked from @vicwomg's repo (thanks to https://github.com/vicwomg/pikaraoke/) and thoroughly revamped and incorporated @tsurumeso's DNN-based (deep neural network) vocal splitter (thanks to https://github.com/tsurumeso/vocal-remover).
+OpenHomeKaraoke is a "KTV"-style Karaoke song search, download, and queueing system.
+It runs on your PC or Raspberry Pi, with screen projected to your TV either via an HDMI cable, or screen sharing, or using TV's web-browser (backend KTV player is screen-captured and streamed to HTTP), and shows a QR code for computers and smartphones to connect to a web interface.
 From there, multiple users can seamlessly search your local track library, queue up songs, add an endless selection of new Karaoke tracks from YouTube, and more.
 Works on Linux, Windows, Raspberry Pi, and OSX!
 See a demo on YouTube: [![Img alt text](https://img.youtube.com/vi/kmQax0EhAxE/0.jpg)](https://www.youtube.com/watch?v=kmQax0EhAxE)

 ## Key Features